-Public power utilities are not-for-profit entities that provide electricity to customers at the lowest rates.
-Homes powered by public power utilities pay 13 percent less than homes powered by private utilities.
-Businesses that get electricity from public power utilities also pay less than businesses that get electricity from private utilities.
+Public Power utilities are not-for-profit entities that provide electricity to customers at the lowest rates.
+In Michigan, customers powered by public power utilities pay an average of 25% less than customers powered by private utilities.
+Businesses that get electricity from public power utilities also often pay less than businesses that get electricity from private utilities.

-Customers of public power utilities lose power less often.
-Customers of a public power utility are likely to be without power for just 74 minutes a year, compared to customers of private utilities, who lose power for an average of 136 minutes a year — provided there are no major adverse events.
+Customers of Public Power utilities lose power less often.
+Customers of a public power utility are likely to be without power for just 76 minutes a year, compared to customers of private utilities, who lose power for an average of 179 minutes a year — provided there are no major adverse events.

 Invested in the Community